Budgeting at University 2026/27

 Do I need to declare side hustle income on a tax return?

-Know your budget — now understand your loan
+Know your budget.
+Now understand your loan.

-Read the student finance guide →More uni prep guides
+Read the student finance guideMore university preparation guides

-Useful tools & resources
+Useful tools and resources

 Apps, calculators and services worth knowing about